 Reporter and Associate Editor for The Texas Tribune

 In this issue’s Q&A, Texas+Water Editor-in-Chief, Dr. Todd Votteler, interviews Kiah Collier.
 Kiah Collier is a reporter and associate editor for The Texas Tribune, with a focus on energy and environment.
-Kiah has reported for publications across Texas over the past decade, including the San Angelo Standard-Times, Reuters, the Austin-American Statesman and the Houston Chronicle.
+Collier has reported for publications across Texas over the past decade, including the San Angelo Standard-Times, Reuters, the Austin-American Statesman and the Houston Chronicle.
 Her reporting has garnered a variety of local, state and national awards, including a Peabody in 2017 for her work on a project that examined the Houston area’s extreme vulnerability to hurricanes.
 She is a graduate of the University of Texas at Austin.

 What inspired your interest in water, and when did you start covering water issues?
 How long did it take you to master the unique aspects of Texas water?